 - Divide the eel and 300 g cooked Japanese short-grain rice into quarters using a rice paddle.

 - Take out the first quarter and place it in an individual rice bowl.
 Eat as it is.
-(Optional - Sprinkle with 1 pinch Japanese pepper (sansho) to taste.)
+(Optional – Sprinkle with 1 pinch ground Japanese pepper (sansho) to taste.)

-- Place the second quarter into the same bowl and add toppings such as 1 tbsp finely chopped green onion(s), 1 tbsp shredded sushi nori seaweed "kizami nori" or 1 tsp wasabi paste.
+- Place the second quarter into the same bowl and add toppings such as 1 tbsp finely chopped green onions, 1 tbsp shredded sushi nori seaweed “kizami nori” or 1 tsp wasabi paste.

 - For the third quarter, add it to the bowl and then pour the dashi tea over the top.
 (This is also good with wasabi and additional toppings such as 1 tsp white sesame seeds.)